dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/_index.md

 ---
 type: docs
 title: "Developing applications with the Dapr .NET SDK"
-linkTitle: "Dev integrations"
+linkTitle: "Development Guidance"
 weight: 100000
-description: Learn about local development integration options for .NET Dapr applications
+description: Guidance for developing Dapr applications with the .NET SDK
 ---

 ## Thinking more than one at a time